Ramon (footballer, born 2001)

-Ramon Ramos Limas (born 13 March 2001), commonly known as Ramon, is a Brazilian professional footballer who plays as a left-back for Internacional.
+Ramon Ramos Limas (born 13 March 2001), commonly known as Ramon, is a Brazilian professional footballer who plays as a left-back for Vitória, on loan from Internacional.

 Career

 Flamengo

 Born in São João de Meriti, Rio de Janeiro, Ramon joined Nova Iguaçu's youth setup at the age of 9.
 In March 2017, he moved to Flamengo and was assigned to the under-17 team.

 Ramon made his first team debut with Flamengo on 17 January 2018, starting in a 2–0 Campeonato Carioca away win over Volta Redonda, as his side only fielded youth team players.
 He started to feature more regularly with the main squad in 2020, and renewed his contract until 2025 on 6 October of that year.

 Red Bull Bragantino (loan)

 On 8 April 2022, Flamengo loaned Ramon to fellow top tier side Red Bull Bragantino until 31 December.
 Ramon had a total of 19 appearances in all competitions, 9 of those as a starter.